2dvoid/Arduino-Uno-HID/README_2.md

 The stock firmware on the ATmega16U2 chip can be replaced with custom firmware that allows the Arduino Uno to function as a USB keyboard.
 This enables the board to send keystrokes to a computer, just like a regular keyboard.

-**Important note:** Flashing any firmware other than the stock firmware will lead to the loss of USB serial functionality and the board will no longer be programmable.
-So first you have to upload your code to the board and then change the firmware.
-If you need to update or change the code you will have to flash stock firmware then upload new code and then again flash keyboard firmware.
+**Important note:** Flashing any firmware other than the stock one will lead to the loss of USB serial functionality and the board will no longer be programmable.
+So you should first upload your code to the board and then change the firmware.
+If you need to update or change your code later on, you will have to reflash the stock firmware and then upload the new code.
+Once you have uploaded the new code, you can proceed to flash the keyboard firmware again, if needed.

 ## Getting Started